Dynamic Modeling Of Spherical Variable-Shape Wave Energy Converters: Introduction

-As can be seen from the above discussion, studies on VSB WECs currently use either a high fidelity software tools or a rough approximate low fidelity tools, for numerical simulations.
-The high fidelity tools are numerically expensive; and the above low fidelity simulations cannot capture important features in this FSI phenomenon since rigid moving panels are used to mimic the flexible body dynamics.
-In this work, a more rigorous dynamic model, that accounts for the flexibility of the buoy, is developed using Lagrangian mechanics, and is programmed for low fidelity simulations of VSB WECs.
+A Fluid-Structure Interaction (FSI) high fidelity simulation was conducted (using computational fluid dynamics and finite element analysis) in \cite{shabara2021numerical} to assess the performance of a spherical VSB WEC compared to a FSB WEC.
+A concrete plate was attached to the middle section of the VSB WEC that divides the internal volume into two separate partitions.
+A passive control approach is adopted; the control force is applied to the concrete plate.
+The results showed an increase in the heave displacement and velocity responses; the increase in $pk-pk$ heave response was $11.88\%$.
+The results also showed an increase in the harvested energy of 90 KJ over a time interval of $30$ seconds.
+It is worth noting that this increase was mainly due to the transient effects in the first few seconds of the simulation.

+The most commonly used equation of motion for WECs is Cummin's Equation which is expressed as: where $m$ is the mass of the buoy, $z$, $\dot{z}$ and $\ddot{z}$ are the heave, velocity and acceleration of the buoy's center of gravity (C.G). $f_e$ is the excitation force due to the impulses $h_f(\tau) $, $\eta$ is the significant wave height. $f_r$ is the force applied to the buoy due to the radiated waves, which it is dependent on both the velocity and the acceleration of the device and $\mu$ is the added mass.
+The convolution term in the $f_r$ in the state space model as: where $A_r$, $B_r$ and $C_r$ are derived based on the impulse response function in the Laplace domain.

+Eq.~\eqref{EoMF} can be further extended to include the six modes of motion (degrees of freedom) for FSB WECs \cite{bacelli2014optimal}; however, it is not used to solve for VSB WECs as it does not account for flexibility.
+Different approaches were developed to account for the flexibility of VSB WECs, however, these methods either account for the flexibility modes of the WEC in the fluid solver \cite{mcdonald2019linear}, or was limited only to simple geometry WECs \cite{guo2017inclusion}.

+This work develops a rigorous dynamic model for VSB WECs based on the fundamentals of analytical mechanics and shell theories.
+The paper derives the motion equation for spherical VSB WECs.
+The presented approach can be applied for other shapes of VSB WECs.
+The main concern in this work is to understand the structural and dynamic behavior of the VSB WEC shell; accordingly, a relatively simple sinusoidal wave is assumed to act on the shell.
 This paper is divided into 6 main sections.
-In section \ref{sec:math}, the kinetic and potential energies of asymmetric free vibrating spherical shells is derived using a similar approach to the approach presented in \cite{forbes2010dynamic,hogan2015dynamic}.
-In section \ref{sec:EOM} the equations of motion for spherical shell buoys are derived using Lagrangian mechanics, for the free unconstrained case.
-The equation of motion for the forced case are derived in section \ref{sec:const_forced}.
-The nuerical simulation results are discussed in section \ref{sec:results}.
+In section \ref{sec:math}, the kinetic and potential energies of asymmetric free vibrating spherical shells is derived using a similar approach to the approach presented in \cite{forbes2010dynamic,hogan2015dynamic,robert2016modeling}.
+In section \ref{sec:EOM}, the equations of motion for spherical shell buoys are derived using Lagrangian mechanics for the free unconstrained case.
+The equation of motion for the forced case is derived in section \ref{sec:const_forced}.
+The numerical simulation results are discussed in section \ref{sec:results}.